mosip/commons/kernel/kernel-datamapper-orika/README.md

 # Kernel Datamapper Orika

 ## Overview
-This api has core fuctions for Object mapping functionality.
-This modules is a wrapper over orika library.
+This API has core fuctions for object mapping functionality.
+This module is a wrapper over Orika library.

-## Technical Functionalities
+## Functionality
-- Provide funtions to map one object to another based on configurations.
+- Map one object to another based on configurations.
-- Funtionalities to excluse and include certain fields
+- Exclude and include certain fields.